Does Bohm's Quantum Force Have a Classical Origin?: Concluding Remarks

 \section{Concluding Remarks}

 A preliminary evaluation of the magnetic interaction between relativistically-circulating point charge particles has been performed.
 It was found that the magnetic interaction between such particles has a radially-directed component with a strength equal to that of the Coulomb interaction, except that it is modulated by the relative orientation of particle circulatory motions, and their propagation-delayed phase difference.
-Taking account of relativistic time dilation due to motion of one of the particles, for non-radial relative motion, it was found that the spatial period of the modulation caused by the difference of zitterbewegung frequencies of the two particles, in the rest frame of the field-source particle, can be equated with the de Broglie wavelength times \((\gamma + 1)/2\).
-In the rest frame of the test particle, in the limit of large relative velocity, it can be equated with half the de Broglie wavelength.
+Taking account of relativistic time dilation due to motion of one of the particles, for non-radial relative motion, it was found that the spatial period of the modulation caused by the difference of zitterbewegung frequencies of the two particles can be equated with the de Broglie wavelength times \((1 + \gamma^{-1})/2\).
 For radial relative motion the de Broglie wavelength related modulation was found only if the electromagnetic field was time symmetric, {\em i.e.}, is the sum of retarded and advanced fields.
 This type of interaction might find application in efforts to explain quantum behavior using only classical physics.